kosuke0320/open-motherbase/README.md

 docker run -d -p 4567:4567 --rm --privileged -v ${PWD}:/home --name open-motherbase open-motherbase
 ```
 3. access to http://localhost:8080

+## github
+1. go to "Projects" tab in Github and pick up a new task you want to develop
+2. move the task you picked up to "In progress" column from "To do" column
+3. please do the task!
+4. after finish your task, send pull requests on the issue task
+5. brush up and administrator will merge the request
+6. well done! go to 1. again!

 # docker tips
 - to stop docker container